Semicolonstartingtexts/conversationhubstandards/README.md

 Joining nodes grows the shared lobby of the joined nodes, unjoining nodes shrinks the shared lobby of the joined nodes

-The servers and the relays and shared lobbies of joined nodes, called rooms, have a limit of 10 users per server, or 24 per room, and the nodes have a limit of 18 users per node
+The servers and the relays and shared lobbies of joined nodes, called rooms, have a limit of 10 users per server, or 40 to per room, and the nodes have a limit of 20 users per node

 # Community Provisions